"Leveling up" on Zero Waste

 Generally speaking I approach things with a very measured approach.
 So when I want to incorporate better eating habits or exercise into my life I go slow and make changes that I know will stick.
 Because essentially if you go in guns blazing sometimes you only achieve temporary changes and then you just go back to how you were living before.

-Unfortunately, last year I went in guns blazing into Plastic free July!
+Unfortunately, in 2018 I went in guns blazing into Plastic free July!
 Which meant I ended up failing on a few fronts and felt disappointed in myself.

 I lost weight when I found my restricted diet meant that I couldn't eat anything, I became a bit malnourished, sick and I had an IBS flare up that lasted for over a month.

 I managed to burn the skin off my head after trying a "shampoo" suggestion.
 My scalp then became so sensitive, I had two weeks of hives and had to use 4 different types of medicated creams, lotions and pills for months.

-I became sick.
-I didn't want to go to the doctor for fear of being prescribed a bunch of stuff in single use packs like I did the previous year after getting the Flu.
+I became sick and I didn't want to go to the doctor for fear of being prescribed a bunch of stuff in single use packs like I did the previous year after getting the Flu.
 I ended up getting so sick I was bedridden with a nasal infection, chest infection, asthma and an ear infection.

-I had reached breaking point was when it was suggested to me on a Zero Waste Facebook group that I needed to become vegan to be truly Zero Waste.
+My breaking point was when it was suggested to me on a Zero Waste Facebook group that I needed to become vegan to be truly Zero Waste.

 I lost my Zero Waste shit!

 I gave up, went to the shops and bought my first snickers bar in 2 years.
 I went to Kmart and bought a bunch of crap!
-Threw my food scraps in the landfill bin then bought the kids McDonalds.
+Threw my food scraps in the landfill bin while I was out, then bought the kids McDonalds.
 LOTS!

 Plastic free July BROKE ME.
 I was out!